Vlad997-QA/Design-and-Implementation-of-a-Web-Platform-for-the-Algorithmic-Assessment-of-STEM-Topics/README.md

 - **Multiple-choice** — handwritten or photographed answers are read via OCR and

 compared with the teacher’s marking scheme (approximate match, with partial marks).
-- **Mathematics** — handwritten or photographed expressions and equations are read via OCR and symbolically verified using SymPy (mathematical equivalence, not literal text matching).
+- **Mathematics and Physics** — handwritten or photographed expressions and equations are read via OCR and symbolically verified using SymPy (mathematical equivalence, not literal text matching).
 - **Admin panel** — live status: database, users, availability